Human Resource Management Challenges in the 21st Century

-Like most other industries, HR management has experienced a significant change over the years.
+Like most other industries, human resource management has experienced significant changes over the years.
 Consequently, its growth has come along with challenges, especially in the 21st Century.
 How has this industry evolved, and what are these challenges?
 Let’s explore more down here.

 How has Human Resource Management Evolved?

 Over a century ago, human resource management paid more attention to the resource element and not the human aspect.
-Decades later, during the industrial revolution, there was a profound change whereby human resources was more of managing indentured labour.
+Decades later, during the industrial revolution, there was a profound change whereby human resources was more about managing indentured labor.
 During this period, the mercantilists would offer attractive inducements to artisans and skilled craftsmen to hire more workers and speed up the production of goods.

-However, in the 1920s, there was yet another significant shift influenced by scholars such as Elton Mayo, whereby research showed that employee motivation was not just about money.
-Still, also it was influenced by physical factors such as heat, light, rest breaks, and working hours.
+However, in the 1920s, there was yet another significant shift influenced by scholars such as Elton Mayo, whereby research showed that employee motivation was not just about money but also influenced by physical factors such as heat, light, rest breaks, and working hours.

 Decades later, the role of HR departments has been gradually changing and getting complex as well.
-After the 19th Century, there have been radical changes in the functions of HR departments from trades unions, social responsibility, and organized labour management and human relations practices to the current human resource management that is profoundly influenced by new and emerging technologies.
+After the 19th Century, there have been radical changes in the functions of human resources departments from trade unions, social responsibility, and organized labor management and human relations practices to the current human resource management that is profoundly influenced by new and emerging technologies.
 On the other hand, the remarkable evolution has brought a few complex challenges to the same field.

 In the 21st Century, it’s not all about administrative tasks and personnel management but about employee engagement and welfare.
 It’s now more critical than before for the HR department and professionals to understand their role in influencing key policies and decisions in the fiercely competitive business world.